 Once you’re in, type the following and hit Enter:

 You’ll see a load of processes begin, and when it ends, you’ll probably see a lot of red, alarming-looking writing underneath.
 Ignore that and reboot your PC to get your Start menu working again.

 Fix 7: Boot to Safe Mode with Networking

 A lot of users have reported that booting Windows to Safe Mode with Networking, then booting back to normal Windows, can fix a broken Start menu.

 To boot into Safe Mode from Windows 10, press Win + R, type

-msconfig, then in the System Configuration window click the “Boot” tab, check the “Safe boot” box, click “Network,” then “OK.”
+msconfig, and then in the System Configuration window click the “Boot” tab, check the “Safe boot” box, click “Network,” then “OK.”

 Reboot your PC, and it will start up in Safe Mode in Networking.
-Go into the System Configuration window just like you did to get into Safe Mode, uncheck the “Safe boot” box, click OK, then reboot your PC and your Start menu may live again.
+Go into the System Configuration window just like you did to get into Safe Mode, uncheck the “Safe boot” box, click OK, then reboot your PC, and your Start menu may live again.

 For a long time Windows 10 users were complaining that Dropbox would clash with the Start menu, blocking certain user account files that were critical to it running properly.
 Dropbox claims to have addressed this issue in an update released last year, but if you do have Dropbox, it might be worth uninstalling to see if that problem still persists for you.